How donating to charity can help boost your tax return

 You may also reflect upon your circumstances and donate to support those living in conditions different to what you’ve experienced.
 Tax time can be used as a moment of reflection, to be thankful we are who we are, and give back to those in need.

-In either case, you might decide to support children and communities, or donate to help children in conflict.
+In either case, you might decide to support children and communities, or donate to protect refugee children living in the world’s largest refugee camp.
 These are only some ways to choose a charity at tax time, but what’s important is that you give to a cause that matters to you.

 Choosing a charity for corporate donations